MOLB7950/MOLB7950-website/content/_index.md

 ---
 title: "MOLB 7950: Informatics and Statistics for Molecular Biology"
 description: >
-    This course a hands-on tutorial of skills and theory needed to process large biological data sets and visualize their results.
+    A hands-on tutorial of skills and theory needed to process, analyze, and visualize output from large biological data sets.
 We emphasize command-line tools, Python programming, and the R statistical computing environment.
 ---